Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Temperature Diagnostic

-Using the analysis performed in the previous Section, we develop a new tool to approximate the temperature of a coronal loop which can be used in conjonction with observations.
+Using the analysis performed in the previous Section, we develop a new tool to approximate the temperature of a coronal loop which can be used in conjunction with observations.

-It appears that the evolution of the average Dopplershift at the footpoints with increasing temperature (see Figure~\ref{fig:temp_diag} left) intersects the zero-value Dopplershift at approximatively the mean temperature of the loop.
-In Figure~\ref{fig:temp_diag} left, we plot the average Dopplershift curves for the warm (blue) and hot (red).
-The estimated temperatures (indicated by the vertical dash lines) are $T_{warm} = 1.35$ MK, and $T_{hot} = 2.45$ MK, which have to be compared to the temperatures mentioned in Section~\ref{sec:thermo}, i.e, $T_{warm}^{mean} = 1.5$ MK, and $T_{hot}^{mean} = 3$ MK.
+By plotting the evolution of the average Dopplershift at the footpoints with increasing temperature (see Figure~\ref{fig:temp_diag} left), the mean temperature of the loop is obtained by finding the temperature at which the average Dopplershift vanishes.
+In Figure~\ref{fig:temp_diag} left, we plot the average Dopplershift curves for {\it Loop {\sc i}} (blue) and {\it Loop {\sc ii}} (red).
+The estimated temperatures (indicated by the vertical dash lines) are $T_{\textrm{\it Loop {\sc i}}} = 1.35$ MK, and $T_{\textrm{\it Loop {\sc ii}}} = 2.45$ MK, which have to be compared to the temperatures mentioned in Section~\ref{sec:thermo}, i.e, $T_{\textrm{\it Loop {\sc i}}}^{mean} = 1.5$ MK, and $T_{\textrm{\it Loop {\sc ii}}}^{mean} = 3$ MK.
 It is worth noting that our estimate of the temperatures relies on piecewise linear interpolation between consecutive points, which, in this case, tends to give a lower value of the mean temperature.
-To confirm our temperature diagnostic, we also plot the results obtained by \citet{tri09} as a black solid curve in Figure~\ref{fig:temp_diag} left for the footpoints of coronal loop using the {\em Hinode}/EIS spectrometer.
-The estimated temperature of the coronal loop is $T = 923000$ K. Using an EM loci method, \citet{tri09} have estimated that the temperature of coronal loops in the observed region is between 800000 K and 1.5 MK depending on the height of the loop.
-Therefore, the method proposed above is a good approximation of the mean temperature of coronal loops.
-However, the temperature diagnostic can only be performed from a series of spectral lines covering a broad range of temperature.